medienbaecker/kirby-modules

 README

-Modular page building for Kirby using regular Kirby pages with their own blueprint and snippet, edited inline on the parent page.
+Modular page building for Kirby.
+Every module is a regular page with its own blueprint and snippet, edited inline on the parent page.

 Screenshot of the modules section with two modules, a text module with a textarea and a text with buttons module with both a textarea and a structure field for buttons